 And then there was the last time I saw her.

 She was lying in a hospital bed, and I’d just gotten off a 5-hour flight with our fourth baby, Huntington Jane.
-It was always very important to Grandma that she meet Huntington, so I knew I had to make the trip.
+It was always very important to Grandma that she meet Huntington, my only daughter, and it was important to me too.
+I knew I had to make the trip.

 We walked into her hospital room, and we were quiet.
 She couldn’t hear very well anymore, and she was wearing a face mask because she was terrified of getting the baby sick with the pneumonia she’d contracted.
 It didn’t matter to me one bit.

 I laid that baby on my grandmother.
 And that little girl, wrapped in a swaddle without a care in the world, fell asleep right on her chest.

 The next 20 minutes was the last time I spent with her alone.

 She told me she had lived a good life and was ready to meet her Lord and see her daughter (who had passed away in a car accident decades ago) and her mom.

 She was satisfied.
 She was full of peace.